-For most companies that hope to compete and grow in the next several years, you basically have three choices for how you can address marketing, demand generation, keeping the top, middle, and bottom of your funnel filled at healthy levels -- levels that make your sales team, CEO, and leadership team happy.
+For most companies that hope to compete and grow in the next several years, you basically have three choices for how you can address marketing, demand generation, and keeping the top, middle, and bottom of your funnel filled at healthy levels -- levels that make your sales team, CEO, and leadership team happy.

 A Renaissance of Interruption Marketing

-Choice number one is you can bury your head in the sand like an ostrich and hope that the phonebook, newspapers, and print advertising and the golden age of interrupting people on TV comes back and has a renaissance.
+Choice number one is you can bury your head in the sand like an ostrich and hope that the phonebook, newspapers, and print advertising and the golden age of interrupting people on TV come back and have a renaissance.
 You can hope that this whole thing with Google, search engines, social media, and mobile devices and that this whole Netflix thing is overrated -- maybe Blockbuster will come back to life!
 That's called burying your head in the sand or being in the denial camp.

 Building an Internal Team

 Choice number two is building a team internally to take care of most of your marketing.
-Most people when they're just getting started with this engage in a lot of wishful thinking.
+Most people, when they're just getting started with this, engage in a lot of wishful thinking.
 They think they can find one magic person who can wear ten different hats.
-That's kind of like thinking that you're going to put together a major league baseball team and you're going to find someone that can play all three outfield positions and all four infield positions extremely well.
+That's kind of like thinking that you're going to put together a major league baseball team, and you're going to find someone that can play all three outfield positions and all four infield positions extremely well.
 They can catch -- they can be a starting pitcher.
 They can be a bullpen pitcher.
 Essentially they can take on ten or twelve different roles.
 Or that these people just magically appear on high school baseball teams and can be drafted and ready for the majors six months later.

 So it's a lot of wishful thinking.
-Typically what ends up happening is you hire one person and then you very quickly realize that this person is really good at content, but they’re not really analytical.
+Typically what ends up happening is you hire one person, and then you very quickly realize that this person is really good at content, but they’re not really analytical.
 Maybe you need somebody who's more of a marketing strategist.
-Next you may decide that look and feel or visual is really important so you need a designer.
+Next, you may decide that look and feel or visual is really important so you need a designer.
 Then you might need to deal with multimedia paid acquisition.
 So choice number two is typically starting with one person and realizing relatively quickly that if that one person is spending until Friday morning working on trade shows, open houses, and golf tournaments -- only getting to the digital stuff on Friday -- they're not going to get very far.

 Outsourced Marketing Services